CUSTODIANS OF THE LAMMA FOREST, SINCE 1997...

 april 21 2021

-Romer's from discovery in Gaia Valley
+Romer's frog discovery in Gaia Valley

 We had invited Dr Michael Lau, HK’s authority on Romer’s Frog and other amphibians, to come up to Gaia Valley to see if there was any sign of these tiny fellows living in and around the Gaia Valley stream.
 It was a lovely sunny afternoon as we were sitting on the front porch chatting away and playing music as we awaited dusk to fall.
 Suddenly Tito who was Volunteering for ABLE and clearing out the Mile-a-minute invasive pest weed Mikania down by the stream, saw a tiny frog leap out from the dead leaves there.
 He proceeded to catch the little fellow knowing that we were on the hunt for this elusive species.
 He carefully brought the tiny frog up in the palm of his hand and came to the middle of our gathering and casually opened his hand, and there stood a Romer Tree Frog nestled comfortably in Tito’s palm.
 Dr Michael almost fell off his chair in excitement and shock.
 He nodded his confirmation and stated his affirmation that this little chap is indeed the endangered species.
 In our excitement and enthusiasm we all stumbled down to the source of this discovery and then wisely just Dr Michael and myself gingerly walked down to the spot and very soon sited another little frog leaping around.